erikeggers/inmans-site-netlify/src/recipes/pico-de-gallo.md

 Salt to taste

 Mixed all ingredients in a bowl with a tight fitting lid.
 Refrigerate for a minimum of two hours so the flavors can blend.
-Keep refigerated until ready to use.
+Keep refrigerated until ready to use.

-Note* - Pico de Gallo is best when served fresh therefore this recipe is intentionally designed to make a small amount but you can easily mutliple it if you have alarge gathering or need more.
+Note*  Pico de Gallo is best when served fresh therefore this recipe is intentionally designed to make a small amount but you can easily mutliple it if you have alarge gathering or need more.
 I suggest using what you can and then discarding any unused portion after 3-4 days.